auth0-samples/auth0-php-api-samples/01-Authenticate/README.md

 This sample demonstrates how to protect endpoints in a PHP API by verifying an incoming JWT signed by Auth0.

-The token must be signed with either the RS256 or HS256 algorithms and must be verified against your Auth0 JSON Web Key Set.
+The token must be signed with either the RS256 or HS256 algorithms.
+In the case of RS256, these must be verified against your Auth0 JSON Web Key Set.

 ## Getting Started